eliyetres/NLU/Lab1/REPORT.md

 ### d) Look at the confidence scores for a classification result.
 What is their sum?
 Try with at least two different classifications.
 Can you see any problem with the sum of the scores, in the context of dialogue systems?

 They always sum up to 1.
-One problem with this could be that if the user says something that doesn't really match anything in the training data, one of the categories will still have a very high confidence score.
+One problem with this could be that if the user says something that doesn't really match anything in the training data, one of the categories might still have a very high confidence score.

 ## Task 3: Measure NLU performance